 Team fouls are penalized on the 8th foul in each half.

-Any disqualified player, team member or coach may not participate in the next game.
+Any disqualified player (D-foul, not GD or F), team member or coach may not participate in the next game.

 The shot clock is unobserved but the referee can signal for 10 seconds left of the offense if a team, in the judgement of the referee, is deliberately delaying the game or if the ball does not touch the basket in due time.

 Regulation ties are decided by overtime played 1x2 minutes until the winner of the game is decided.
 The overtime period is regarded as a prolonging of the second half meaning all fouls committed during the second half will count as team fouls also during overtime.
 No new timeouts are given but if you haven’t used the one from the second half you may use it during overtime.
-The possession arrow is applied and the clock will be stopped according to the rules of the 3 last minutes of the second half.
+The possession arrow is applied at the start, and throughout, the overtime.
+The clock will be stopped according to the rules of the 3 last minutes of the second half.

 The categories U12-U11 are played according to the Easy Basket rules from the Swedish Basketball Federation.
 Check Special rules in these this categorys " Games rules U11 & U12 " and " Mini Lundaspelen U11 "